Invariance Through Latent Alignment: Introduction

-To make progress on out-of-distribution generalization, we consider how we can best leverage the information we do have: the agent's prior experiences during training.
-Specifically, if we assume the original task the agent was optimized for during training remains well-defined in the target domain, then it is also safe to assume that the agent does have some understanding of the underlying Markov decision process in the target domain.
-Without further assumptions or loss of generality, we may recast the out-of-distribution generalization problem into an unsupervised adaptation between two MDPs that share underlying dynamics and reward structure, but with distinct observations.
+Different from these prior approaches that produce invariance by memorizing what is irrelevant to the task during training, we consider a more challenging, but also more realistic scenario in which the specifics of the deployment is not known in advance.
+This requires the agent to truly generalize \textit{out-of-distribution}, without prior knowledge of the target environment.
+We further assume that reward supervision is unavailable, so fine-tuning via reinforcement learning is out of the question.
+This might seem to be an impossible task, but it does implicitly make the assumption that the \textit{same task} that the agent was optimized for during training remains well-defined in the target domain.
+This means that the agent has \textit{some} notion of \textit{what it knows} despite of the sudden appearance of many unknowns that are not required for the task of interest.
+Without further assumptions or loss of generality, this \textit{out-of-distribution} generalization problem can be formulated as \textit{unsupervised policy adaptation} between two MDPs that share the same latent dynamics and reward structure, but with distinct pixel observations (See Figure~\ref{fig:graphicalmodels}).

-This type of unsupervised adaptation in RL has not been explored widely yet to the best of our knowledge.
-One of the simplest approaches in this vein is to train a policy with a self-supervised auxiliary task such as inverse dynamics, and rely entirely on it during adaptation \citep{padhansen2020selfp}.
-Yet attractive for its simplicity, it often performs relatively poorly, as discussed in Section \ref{sec:experiments}.
-Another approach is to enforce Cycle-GAN \citep{zhu2017unpaired} style objective to learn cycle-consistent mappings between domains \citep{zhang2021cycle-consistency}.
-Although it is shown to work well in multiple scenarios, it requires access to states, which is not generally available in pixel-based control tasks we consider.